github/codeql/docs/language/codeql-cli/codeql-cli-reference/about-ql-packs.rst

    Security/
    CustomQuery.ql

-For more
-information, see ":ref:`Importing modules <ql-language-reference:importing-modules>`"
-in the QL language reference.
+For more information, see ":ref:`Importing modules <importing-modules>`" in the QL language reference.

 ``qlpack.yml`` properties